gresearchmathsession/session/README.md

-# session
+# 2022 G-Research Insights Week Maths and Statistics Session
-Data and notebook for the G-Research math session.
+Data and notebook.